ductong169z/AI-Code-Review-Tool/review-tool/README.md

 # 🤖 AI Code Review Tool

 An automated code review tool using AI (Google Gemini or OpenAI GPT).
-The `review.sh` script helps you review your staged Git changes before pushing.
+The `reviewer` binary helps you review your staged Git changes before pushing.

 ---